 Group counseling involves a small number of individuals working together on common problems or concerns.
 Counseling groups may focus on a particular issue (for example, exam anxiety or relationship issues) or they can be less structured sessions that explore broader issues or student concerns.

 Typically, groups meet for 90 minutes each week and are led by one or two staff counselors.
-Most group offerings require that a prior screening appointment be scheduled with the group facilitator so that further information may be provided and the appropriateness of participation can be discussed and evaluated.
+Group offerings require that a prior screening appointment be scheduled with the group facilitator so that further information may be provided and the appropriateness of participation can be discussed and evaluated.
 Groups are offered throughout the academic year.
 The group counseling listing is updated each semester to reflect that semester’s offerings.
 If you are interested in participating in a group, call the UCC front desk at 607-777-2772.

 What is group counseling?